jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+1. the kanban view mode should also has grouping selector just like other view mode
+2. also make sure the kanban is horizontally scrollable for extensive data group

+=== DONE

 data demo page: create kanban board view mode with amazing UI... at least like below ex:

 ===